 Not to worry; here are things to consider when hiring a virtual assistant so you can get the best out of the collaboration.

 #1) Be clear on what administrative tasks the VA will handle.

 Clarity is an important factor when hiring a VA.
 Not being clear about what tasks you want your VA to handle can cause many problems as you’re not on the same page.
 Instead, know exactly what you need, communicate it to your assistant, and they’re more likely to execute their job with that in mind.

 Aside from the regular qualifications like bookkeeping or email marketing, how does your assistant handle specific situations they may face?

 The STAR method (Situation, Task, Action, and Result) is an excellent way to determine how your VA will respond to tricky situations.
-This will also help you find out if the person can work independently without calling on your judgment all the time.
+This will also help you determine if the person can work independently without always calling on your judgment.
 It would help if you did this as a part of the interview when hiring your VA.